microsoft/folio/README.md

 });
 ```

-Tests above use fixtures `hello`, `world` and `test` that are set up by the framework for these test runs.
+It uses fixtures `hello`, `world` and `test` that are set up by the framework for each test run.

-Tests can use any combinations of the fixtures.
-For example, you can have a `server`, `auth`, `mock` fixtures.
-You will then declare fixtures each test needs and they will be set up for those tests.

-Here is how these fixtures are defined:
+Here is how test fixtures are declared and defined:

 ```ts
 // hello.fixtures.ts